dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 function call, that is, it resumes execution of the application until a function returns, and then passes control back to the debugger.

-This command is sensitive to the debugger’s selected call frame: it always steps out of the function running in that frame.
+This command is sensitive to the debugger's selected call frame: it always steps out of the function running in that frame.

 Consider this stack backtrace::